Poor sleep is often brushed off as a minor inconvenience. Left unchecked, your overall health will begin to suffer

 Consider how your brain operates, even when you’re asleep!
 Your brain does important work; processing information, solving problems, and storing memories and so on.
 All this important work relies on good-quality sleep.
 When your sleep quality is affected, this can in turn, affect your brain’s ability to function at its best.

-Think about how you feel after just a night of struggling to fall asleep.
+Think about how you feel after just one night of struggling to fall asleep.
 Probably moody, annoyed and craving lots of unhealthy snacks?
 Missing essential hours of sleep can lead to mood swings and irritability, making everyday tasks feel more challenging and stressful.

-Physical health
+Physical health and lack of sleep

 Your body needs quality rest because this is when tissues and muscles repair and regenerate.
 After a full day of work, managing chores and handling daily stressors, if you’re not getting enough sleep, your immune system weakens.
 Without proper, restorative rest, your body has no opportunity to recover and get stronger, leaving you more vulnerable to illness and fatigue.